bfredl/nvim-miniyank/README.md

 ## Does it work in vim 8?

-Yes, if lua is enabled and patch 8.0.1394 is included, which is very recent at time of writing.
+Yes, if lua is enabled and with vim 8.1 or later.
 (Lua is not really intrinsically needed.
-One day I might implement the small necessary subset of msgpack directly in vimscript.)
+One day I might implement the small necessary subset of msgpack directly in vimL.)

 ## It doesn't work!